george-nikov/restaurant-site/README.md

 # restaurant-site
 This is a website I built for a restaurant.
-I used BootStrap HTML and CSS. ttt hhh
+I used BootStrap, HTML and CSS.